First Nations Food Taster

 Drinks: Sweetwater, White Pine/Wintergreen Tea, Water

 *Some dishes subject to change*

 Dish Bags.
 The First Nations Food Taster is a dish bag event!
-Dish bags consist of unbreakable AND non-disposable dishware that an individual brings to an event.
+Dish bags consist of unbreakable AND reusable dishware that an individual brings to an event.
 It consists of any item needed for a meal, including a plate, bowl, silverware, drinking container, and napkin.
-Please help our environment by bringing your own (unbreakable and non-disposable) dishware and be entered into a raffle to win prizes.
+Please help our environment by bringing your own (unbreakable and reusable) dishware and be entered into a raffle to win prizes.
 You do not need to be present to win, but you must be 18 or older.

-This event is presented by the NMU Native American Student Association with support from the following NMU departments:
+This event is hosted by the NMU Native American Student Association with support from the following NMU departments:

-Special thanks to Chris Kibit and the Hospitality Management Program, Dr. Martin Reinhardt and the Decolonizing Diet Project, the D.J.
-Jacobetti Complex staff, Dr. Elda Tate, and all the volunteers.
+Special thanks to Chris Kibit and the Hospitality Management Program, the D.J.
+Jacobetti Complex staff, Dr. Elda Tate, Mitch Bolo and the many volunteers.